Lenín Moreno: Presidency

 Within months of winning the election, Moreno started moving away from his election platform, thus igniting a feud with ex-president Rafael Correa.
 Later in 2018, through a referendum, Moreno reversed several key pieces of legislation passed by the Correa administration that targeted wealthy individuals and banks.
 He also reversed a previous referendum allowing indefinite re-election, and established the Consejo de Participación Ciudadana y Control Social Transitorio (CPCCS-T), which has supra-constitutional powers, to "evaluate control authorities and judges", with the aim of removing what remains of Correa's influence.

 Since the creation of CPCCS-T, Moreno has used it to oust and replace government officials, provincial judges, the judicial council, and the National Electoral Council (CNE).

 Moreno's government adopted a conservative policy: reduction of public spending, trade liberalization, and flexibility of the labour code.
 The Productive Development Act enshrines an austerity policy, and reduces the development and redistribution policies of the previous mandate.
 In the area of taxes, the authorities aim to "encourage the return of investors" by granting tax amnesty and proposing measures to reduce tax rates for large companies.
 In addition, the government waives the right to tax increases in raw material prices and foreign exchange repatriations.

 Moreno with Spanish Prime Minister Pedro Sánchez, 26 July 2018.

 Moreno's government supported plans for oil drilling in Ecuador's Amazon region.

 The Ecuadorian state limits annual public expenditure increases to 3%, confines budget deficits to debt interest repayment, and promotes privatizations with extended subsidies.
 Additionally, the government adopts international arbitration for foreign investments.

 Moreno announced in February 2019 that he had obtained a loan of more than $10 billion from the International Monetary Fund (IMF) and the World Bank, with which the previous government had broken off, "at rates below 5% on average and for terms of up to 30 years".

 In June 2019, Moreno's government faced protests from environmentalist, indigenous and self-described patriotic groups after he permitted the US military to use the airbase on Galápagos Islands.

 He faced more protests in September 2019, as pro-choice demonstrators protested the fact that Ecuador had failed to pass proposed legislation, which would have relaxed the nation's strict abortion laws to allow for abortion in the case of rape.

 On 2 October 2019, Moreno declared the abolition of fuel subsidies, which in turn triggered the 2019 Ecuadorian protests.
 The government was forced to move from Quito to Guayaquil after effectively losing control of the capital to demonstrators.
 Seven people were killed and 2,100 were arrested before Moreno signed directive 883, restoring the subsidies, which ended the protests on 13 October.

+Moreno has been criticized for inappropriate jokes, and gaffes about child labor and sex.